mghrear/3D_Heteroscedastic_Convnet/.ipynb_checkpoints/README-checkpoint.md

 Notebook where we train a heteroscedastic convnet on a simple test case.
 Here the convnet quickly learns to predict the direction of 3D arrows with a very small directional uncertainty.

 ## RCN.ipynb
-Notebook where I train the regular (homoscedastic) convnet on electron recoils.
+Notebook where we train the regular (homoscedastic) convnet on electron recoils.

 ## HCN.ipynb
-Notebook where I train the heteroscedastic convnet on electron recoils.
+Notebook where we train the heteroscedastic convnet on electron recoils.

 ## tune_NML.py
 A script used to tune the parameters of the non-ML model via gridsearch.